htzxd/htzxd/README.md

 ## Hi there, i'm Marco Pereira :pushpin:

 ### About
-I'm student a student in the field of fullstack development :construction_worker:
+I'm a student in the field of fullstack development :construction_worker:

 #### Contacts
 - Email: marcopedev@gmail.com